Your cart is currently empty!

 If we start to collect donations we will update you on this here.
 This is likely to record your name, email address, donation amount, marketing preferences, card details and billing address.

-Sign up data: Sign-up Data: Managed by Cllr Dave Baigent or any committee appointed named people and stored via Brevo
+Sign up data: Sign-up Data: Managed by Cllr Dave Baigent until appointed named people take over (and stored via Brevo).

 Where you use this website to obtain a service provided by a third party (such as a booking for an event run by a third party), we will share your data with the third party to enable you to receive the service.